cle-b/pytest-httpdbg/README.md

   --httpdbg-no-clean                        do not clean the httpdbg directory

-  --httpdbg-allure                          save HTTP(S) traces into the allure report --httpdbg-no-headers                      save the HTTP headers --httpdbg-no-binary                       do not save the HTTP payload if it's a binary content --httpdbg-only-on-failure                 save the HTTP requests only if the test failed
+  --httpdbg-allure                          save HTTP(S) traces into the allure report --httpdbg-no-headers                      do not save the HTTP headers --httpdbg-no-binary                       do not save the HTTP payload if it's a binary content --httpdbg-only-on-failure                 save the HTTP requests only if the test failed